ekspek/tf2config/README.md

-# tf2config
+# TF2 Configs

-My Team Fortress 2 custom folder
+My TF2 configurations.

+Generated initially using [cfg.tf](https://cfg.tf) and then tweaked to my liking.

+Place these files inside your `custom` folder to run them.